Does Bohm's Quantum Force Have a Classical Origin?: Time Dilation and Relationship to the De Broglie Wavelength

 Up to this point the inverse-square-law magnetic force between zitter particles has been calculated assuming that the centers of zitter motion of the source and test particles are relatively stationary.
 Since it was noted that the magnetic force between stationary zitter particles varies sinusoidally with the separation between the particles, it is naturally of interest to consider what is the effect of relative motion between the zitter particles.
 The effect on the relative zitter phase due to relative motion can be straightforwardly taken into account.
 The effect of relativistic time dilation on the zitter frequency of a moving zitter particle must also be taken into account.
 For the present any physical consequences are yet to be worked out, but it seems worth noting that the wavelength associated with the beat frequency between the rest frame and time dilated zitter frequencies can be equated with the de Broglie wavelength in the limit of small relative velocity between the zitter particles.

 Suppose that the test zitter particle is uniformly translating with speed \(v = c |\bar{\mbox{\boldmath$\beta$}_t}|\), where the overbar indicates an average over a test particle zitter period, in the inertial reference frame where the field-source zitter particle is stationary.
-Then, accounting for time dilation, the zitter frequency of the test particle as observed in the source zitter particle rest frame can be written as \(\omega' = \omega/\gamma\), where \(\gamma = (1 - (v/c)^2)^{-1/2}\), and the modulating factor on the inverse-square radial magnetic force in the numerator of the right-hand side of Eq. (\ref{radial_force_term}) becomes
+Then, by the Lorentz transformation, the phase of the test particle zitter motion as observed in the source zitter particle rest frame can be written as \cite{BaylisY7} \(\omega \tau = \gamma \omega( t - \mbox{\boldmath$\upsilon$} \cdot \mbox{\boldmath$r$}/c^2)\), where \(\tau\) is the time coordinate in the test zitter particle rest frame, \(\gamma = (1 - (v/c)^2)^{-1/2}\), and \(\mbox{\boldmath$r$}\) here is the displacement from the source zitter particle to the test zitter particle.
+The modulating factor on the inverse-square radial magnetic force in the numerator of the right-hand side of Eq. (\ref{radial_force_term}) becomes

 \begin{widetext}

 \end{widetext}